 After a person’s death, probate is the official legal process in which that person’s will, assets, debts, and wishes are authenticated, distributed, and managed.

 All estates of deceased individuals must go through the probate process, and probate courts are bound by processes and rules that determine how property can be distributed.
-While each estate will be slightly different depending on assets involved, the basic elements of the probate process do not change.
+While each estate will be slightly different depending on the assets involved, the basic elements of the probate process do not change.

 First, the deceased individual’s will needs to be verified by the Court.
 Unless the will is contested, this is typically the simplest element of the probate process.